 2) Enable iCloud inside XCode project

-3) Maker sure iCloud Drive is enabled in device on device
+3) Make sure iCloud Drive is enabled on device